 Leave the toys and extra things at home or in the car

-This includes knitting, drawing pads, markers, and sharpies.
-Before your child comes to class, put the things she brought to Sacrament meeting back in the car or even in your purse.
+This includes knitting, drawing pads, markers, fidget spinners, and sharpies.
+Before your child comes to class, put the things they brought to Sacrament meeting back in the car or even in your purse.
 It's a big distraction to the rest of the class and often ends up causing fights.
 We are also trying to teach your children reverence which means paying your best attention to those teaching and toys take away from that.
 If your child needs a comfort object, let us know and together we can teach them to put it under their chairs until it's time to go.